braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 >
 > ② defines the thresholds.
 >
-> ③ checks symmetry of each layer in the new random graph `random_A` since they are undirected
+> ③ checks symmetry of each layer in the new random graph `random_A` since they are undirected.
 >